 · Age (both biological and chronological which I explain in my article Strength and Conditioning for Youth Hockey Players)

 · Physical capabilities (based on assessments)

 From a motivational perspective, an athlete knowing that their programme is highly individualised to them is massively impactful.
-This is why I place such a high value on it in my Personalised Programme.
+This is why I place such a high value on it in my Online Coaching.

 Finally, without variety programmes can become stagnant and an individual’s motivation may begin to drop.
 Human’s enjoy variety, but this must be balanced with the need for consistency in order to keep making progress.
 The variety comes in understanding that underlying principles must remain, whilst methods can fluctuate at the right times in order to keep an athlete moving forwards.